what is psychological abuse

 • Begin sexually acting out and may lie or gaslight about it.

-• Gaslight the victim into believing that any problems he once admitted to are non-existent and that she imagined them or exaggerated them in her head.
+• Gaslight the victim into believing that any problems he once admitted to are non-existent.
+That she imagined them or exaggerated them in her head.

 • Gaslight the victim into believing that she is controlling and is therefore the problem.